linpengcheng/PurefunctionPipelineDataflow/README.md

 - Workshop

-  It is an independent unit that performs tasks within the system.
+  It is an independent unit that performs tasks within the system. each workshop is an independent pipeline with a single function. they are small, simple and clear.

+- Warehouse/Workshop Model

+  - From a static point of view, it is a star, and

+  - From the perspective of dynamic runtime, it is a dynamic tree-shaped Gantt chart, like a rushing river.

 If you understand that software is a factory that produces data, then you can understand the warehouse/workshop model,